Priesemann-Group/mrestimator/docs/doc/gettingstarted.rst

 First of all, you will find the exact same plot with the specified `title` as `Full Analysis.pdf` in the `targetdir` (here `output`).

-`dt` and `dtunit` set the time scale, how far masurementpoints are apart.
+`dt` and `dtunit` set the time scale, how far measurement points are apart.
 In the example, we have a recording every 4ms.
 With `tmin` and `tmax` we specify the interval (in `dtunits`) over which the autocrellations are fitted.
 In the third plot you see that we fitted up to `tmax=8000` ms and used the